 Yuan (Cyrus) Chiang

-I work on the development and benchmark of foundation machine learning interatomic potential (MLIP) and use them as a probe to understand and design ferroelectric materials and metal-salt interface in Gen IV molten salt fission reactors (MSRs).
+I work on the development and benchmarking of foundation machine learning interatomic potential (MLIP) and use them as a probe to understand and design ferroelectric materials and metal-salt interface in Gen IV molten salt fission reactors (MSRs).

 I trained the MACE-MP-0 and built the MLIP Arena.
 I have been fortunate to collaborate with Prof. Gábor Csányi, Prof. Aditi Krishnapriyan, and many others through these works.